-- - The Audible Tone screen displays. - Press the UP or DOWN button, as necessary, to highlight ON or OFF as desired. - When the desired option is selected, press the ENTER button to save your changes and return to the Tool Setting Menu.
+- Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Audible Tone in the Tool Settings Menu, then press the ENTER ↓ button. - The Audible Tone screen displays. - Press the UP a or DOWN button, as necessary, to highlight ON or OFF as desired. - 3.
+When the desired option is selected, press the ENTER ← button to save your changes and return to the Tool Settings Menu.